mum0n/autocatalysis/idle_thought_2.md

 ---
 id: idle_thought_2
-title: What is this?
+title: Homeostasis from a Bayesian Perspective
 ---

-Musings upon a lifetime of observations

  .. more to come